v-alan-m/Personal-webiste-using-flask/README.md

 - Flask, install using: pip install flask

 ## Build order
+- Create a file to create and run the flask webserver
 - HTML template
 - Navigation memu
 - Note on caching